JanssenProject/jans/docs/admin/auth-server/endpoints/ssa.md

 ---
+"org_id": "test-org-id",
 tags:

 - administration
 - auth-server
 - SSA
 - endpoint

 ---

 # Software Statement Assertion (SSA)

 Janssen Server provides SSA endpoint that enables management of SSAs.
 The SSA is a JSON Web Token (JWT) containing client metadata and some custom attributes.
 Specification for SSAs has been outlined as part of [Dynamic Client Registration Protocol](https://www.rfc-editor.org/rfc/rfc7591#section-2.3).

 URL to access revocation endpoint on Janssen Server is listed in the response of Janssen Server's well-known